vjovanov/scala.concurrent-sip/2011-11-18-scala-concurrent.md

 * Methods based on continuations are moved to `ContinuationFuture`.
 * There is a synonym for `flatMap` called `andThen`.

+Some methods are still missing, for example, a non-blocking `isComplete` method for testing whether a future has already been completed.

     trait Future[+T] {

       /**